Coping With Bad Weather

 If you are firing electrically then it is likely that you will have some modules or firing units out with the fireworks.
 This equipment – where the igniter wires are connected to your system – is very vulnerable to damp, moisture and rain, all of which not surprisingly can cause them to malfunction.
 Cheaper consumer-geared systems will be most at risk, whereas more professional set-ups are likely to be weatherproof to some extent (for example, coming in hard plastic cases).

-There’s no single recommendation on how to weatherproof your firing equipment, with members of our Fireworks Forum utilising many techniques from Tupperware and Really Useful Boxes through to Peli cases, but generally a hard case is preferable.
+There’s no single recommendation on how to weatherproof your firing equipment, with members of my Fireworks Forum utilising many techniques from Tupperware and Really Useful Boxes through to Peli cases, but generally a hard case is preferable.
 You can easily adapt most clip-top plastic boxes to work here, for example by cutting a small section out of the side to allow your wiring to exit the box under the lid.
 You’ll need to experiment a little to find what fits your own modules.
 Do ensure you check your modules – if fired remotely – still pick up a signal OK in your case of choice and at the distances you will be firing, as often you won’t be able to extend the antennae outside of the box.

 Some wind can be beneficial to a display as it can help to clear the smoke out of the way and also push fallout towards your specified fallout area to the sides or rear of the fireworks.
 Problems arise however if the wind is too strong or blowing in the wrong direction.

 Looking at wind direction first of all.
 The worst case scenario is where the wind is blowing from the fireworks towards your spectators.
 At shorter distances such as in the back garden, this can cause real problems both in taking fallout towards the crowd but also obscuring some or all of the fireworks with smoke.
 Luckily, whilst rain is always hard to predict with the UK’s notoriously unreliable weather forecasts, wind direction is pretty well nailed in at least 24 hours in advance so you have time to consider whether to switch around the firework and viewing areas.
-If you can’t do that then you should seriously consider whether to carry on with the display.
+If you can’t do that then you should seriously consider whether to postpone the display.

 To give an example of how problematic the wrong wind direction can be even to professionals, the images below show the effects from the very first section of a firework display, followed by the view just a few seconds later, which remained the view for the next ten minutes!